Ch4ndra7631/Software-chandra/README.md

 # Software-chandra
-this is my first gitr Repository
+this is my first git Repository
+Author = chandra Prakash